$ export ROSA_CLUSTER_NAME=$(oc get infrastructure cluster -o=jsonpath="{.status.infrastructureName}" | sed 's/-[a-z0-9]\{5\}$//')

 $ oc delete egressip demo-egress-pod

-If you are reliant upon any node labels for your machinepool, this command will replace those labels.
-Be sure to input your desired labels into the |
+If you rely on node labels for your machine pool, this command replaces those labels.
+Input your desired labels into the |

 $ rosa update machinepool ${ROSA_MACHINE_POOL_NAME} \